If you're like most people, you have a lot of exercise and health questions. In

 2. Question.
 Skinny people don't need to exercise.

 3. Question.
-The "Fat Burn" program on the treadmill is the best for
+The "Fat Burn" program on the treadmill is the best for weight loss.

 4. Question.
 When I stop exercising, muscle turns to fat.